Reverse Shoulder Replacement for arthritis and massive rotator cuff tears

 Shoulder joint replacement surgery is usually performed under a general anesthetic.

-Length of reverse shoulder
+Length of reverse shoulder replacement surgery

-The procedure usually takes approximately two hours however the preoperative preparation and the postoperative recovery may add several hours to this time.
+The procedure usually takes approximately two hours, however, the preoperative preparation and the postoperative recovery may add several hours to this time.
 Individuals often spend two hours in the recovery room and two to four days in the hospital after surgery.

 Pain and pain management